Check and Improve Simulation Accuracy

-If the simulation results do not appear to be accurate,
+If simulation results are not accurate:

 Certain modeling constructs can also produce unexpected or inaccurate simulation results.